Why Lael Brainard is best qualified to lead the Fed

 We are fortunate that today the system is much more resilient.
 Again, that is due in no small part to Brainard, whose vocal dissents helped shelve some of the worst deregulatory proposals.
 Nonetheless, asset valuations and leverage, particularly in the corporate sector, remain at historic highs.
 Large banks will be at risk from falling values on their collateral and trading book assets, as well as defaults by overly indebted borrowers.
 Brainard understands these risks.
 She has overseen the Fed’s financial stability work, stewarding a semi-annual report that has repeatedly called out the dangers of elevated assets valuations.
 She also understands the regulatory tools at the Fed’s disposal to protect against these dangers, including boosting capital requirements with a countercyclical capital buffer.

 Powell seems to view regulation as something to be delegated to the vice chair of supervision — rather than an essential tool that complements the conduct of monetary policy.
 He heavily deferred to Randy Quarles, who held that position until his term expired last month — and who will be leaving the Fed at the end of the year.
-But as the late Paul Volcker, the legendary inflation-fighter, :
+But as the late Paul Volcker, the legendary inflation-fighter, once wrote:

 “[T]he basic lesson for monetary policy…demands emphasis on price stability and prudent oversight of the financial system.
 Both of those requirements inexorably lead to the responsibilities of a central bank.”